 Thanks so much for your generosity and patience working with our son and our family.
 I can see that our son has grown up and matured more over that time, as he’s come to understand himself more.
 The focus on his strengths through difference will be really critical to his sense of self and worth.
 Flipping the coin on his/our thinking is something we need to continue with.
 As is using more positive words.
-As a parent, I’m very thankful for being introduced to Real Love in Parenting.
+As a parent, I’m very thankful for being introduced to this new content.
 It’s been a game changer in my approach to parenting and I haven’t even finished yet.

 — Parent of one of Australia’s smartest children (based on IQ and national competition).
 Brisbane, Australia.

 We are back in Sydney now after a busy final weekend in Perth!

 I am so grateful you met with our five-year-old daughter and that she had the opportunity she did to talk with you and do some activities.
 Likewise, the information below and the reports you gave me in the folder have been very insightful to read, and I can see all of it together will be invaluable over the next few years.
 Thank you so much.

 I don’t know if you normally find this, but our daughter seemed to have an extra spring in her step after articulating to you what she wants to do.
 I was surprised by this but she seems even more convinced of it than she was before – and I thought she was already quite convinced of her plan!

 I have ordered both of the books you suggest below (thanks) and look forward to reading them.

 Also I appreciate the offer to get in touch if anything comes between now and a good time for our daughter to start a formal coaching course.